Q. What happens when you don’t pay your Medicare premiums?

 Keep track of your payments

 Medicare eligibility begins at 65, whereas full retirement age for Social Security doesn’t start until 66, 67, or somewhere in between, depending on your year of birth.
-Therefore, it’s common for seniors to enroll in Medicare without signing up for Social Security.
+Therefore, it’s common for seniors to enroll in Medicare without signing up for Social Security (it’s possible to start receiving Social Security benefits as early as age 62, but the monthly payment amoung is lower; some enrollees choose to wait until they’re older in order to maximize their monthly Social Security check).

-If that’s your situation, and you can’t have your premiums deducted from your benefits, automating the process via recurring debits or credit card payments is the best way to avoid accidentally falling behind on Medicare bills and putting your coverage at risk of termination.
+If that’s your situation, and you can’t have your premiums deducted from your Social Security benefits during the first year or two that you’re enrolled in Medicare, automating the process via recurring debits or credit card payments is the best way to avoid accidentally falling behind on Medicare bills and putting your coverage at risk of termination.